ymcui/cmrc2019/README.md

 ## Baseline System

-We provide a BERT-based baseline system for participants (will be available shortly).
+We provide a BERT-based baseline system for participants (check *baseline* directory for more info).

 Results on other sets will be annouced later.